Digital banking for business

 37% |

 When you file your taxes, you can choose between taking the standard deduction and itemizing.
-The standard deduction is a fixed dollar amount that's deducted from your taxable income, lowering your overall tax liability.
+Both will reduce your taxable income, but the standard deduction lowers it by a fixed dollar amount.

 The standard deduction is based on your filing status and age.
-If you're under 65, the following standard deduction will apply when you file taxes in 2026:
+If you're younger than 65, the following standard deduction will apply when you file taxes in 2027.

 The alternative minimum tax, or AMT, is designed to ensure that higher-income individuals and corporations pay a minimum level of tax even if they qualify for sizable tax deductions and credits.
 The AMT kicks in if your taxable income exceeds a certain amount, based on your filing status.
 The IRS updates these thresholds annually to account for inflation.